lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **9 Theming your Openbox desktop**
 ----------------------------------

 Some eye candy because not everything is just about functionality, right?

+If you want the same look as my desktop, snag the [oomox-colors.tar.gz](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.themes) package.
+The theme's icons can be found here: [oomox-colors-flat.tar.gz](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.icons).

 **9.1 Terminal Colors**